KnowmeGPT/openai-cli-assistant/README.md

 ## Usage

-Clone the repo and navigate to the new director
+Clone the repo and navigate to the new directory: